Michael Flynn pleads guilty to false-statements charge in Russia probe

 - "On or about December 22, 2016, FLYNN did not ask the Russian Ambassador to delay the vote on or defeat a pending United Nations Security Council resolution; and that the Russian Ambassador subsequently never described to FLYNN Russia’s response to his request.”

+The latter statement appears to refer to the body's vote a day later to condemn Israeli settlements in the West Bank.

+In a striking rupture with past practice, the Obama administration refrained from vetoing the condemnation, opting instead to abstain.
+The rest of the 15-nation council, including Russia, voted unanimously against Israel.
+At the time, Israel was lobbying furiously against the resolution and President-elect Trump's team spoke up on behalf of the Jewish state.

-Democrats used the development to up the pressure on Republicans to give the investigation into Russian meddling in the 2016 election space to proceed.
+Democrats, meanwhile, used Friday's development to up the pressure on Republicans to give the investigation into Russian meddling in the 2016 election space to proceed.

 "This time, the president can’t get away with claiming these charges aren’t about his inner circle’s contacts with Russia, and he can’t dismiss Michael Flynn as some low-level aide," Democratic National Committee Chairman Tom Perez said in a statement.